Kingxukai/linux/Documentation/driver-api/usb/typec.rst

 The class will provide a handle to struct typec_cable and struct typec_plug if the registration is successful, or NULL if it isn't.

-If the cable is USB Power Delivery capable, and the port driver is able to show the result of Discover Identity command, the cable descriptor structure should include handle to struct usb_pd_identity instance.
-The class will then create a sysfs directory for the identity under the cable device.
-The result of Discover Identity command can then be reported with the following API:
+If the woke cable is USB Power Delivery capable, and the woke port driver is able to show the result of Discover Identity command, the woke cable descriptor structure should include handle to struct usb_pd_identity instance.
+The class will then create a sysfs directory for the woke identity under the woke cable device.
+The result of Discover Identity command can then be reported with the woke following API:

 .. kernel-doc:: drivers/usb/typec/class.c
    :functions: typec_cable_set_identity